ReeceM/settings/README.md

 ## todo
 There is always something todo
+- [ ] add an encrypt option to individual settings
+- [ ] improve the ui of the settings panel

 ## Support
 If you enjoy using the package you can support me on Ko-Fi or by paypal :smile: